JE-MacDonald/AutomatedTheoremProver/README.md

 		For other systems, the project needs to be compiled.
 We suggest using Cabal.
 From your shell, navigate to \AutomatedTheoremProver and enter the following to build and run: cabal run AutomatedTheoremProver -- [Input File Path]

+ 		Plenty of example input files can be found in \tests.